 Emily grew up in Louisville, Kentucky and attended the University of Louisville.
 She received her BM in Cello Performance, studying with Paul York, and completed a minor in creative writing.

 Since 2017, Emily has worked with cellists of all ages and backgrounds.
-She teaches middle school strings in the Madison Metropolitan School District, was a community music instructor at UW-Madison, and maintains a private cello studio on Madison's south side.
-Before the COVID-19 pandemic, her studio recitals were most famous for the dessert table afterwards.
+Currently, she teaches fifth grade strings and middle school orchestra in the Madison Metropolitan School District, and maintains a private cello studio on Madison's south side.
+She has also played in the cello section of the La Crosse Symphony and Madison Symphony Orchestra.

 Emily lives in Madison with her partner, pianist, and fellow bubble tea enthusiast, Eric Tran.
 Her students benefit from Eric's background as a composer and skill at writing the silliest pedagogical pieces.
 "The HAPPY ZONKEY" is a collection of some of their favorites.